-95 3.1 Stream table experiment
+3.1 Stream table experiment

-To demonstrate the TRC approach, we required a large set of DEMs and associated hydraulic data for validation, and ideally straight channels where in-channel features represent the dominent source of drag.
-We conducted a set of experiments using the Adjustable-Boundary Experimental System (A-BES) at the University of British Columbia (Figure 2).
-The A-BES comprises a 1.75 m wide by 12.2 m long tilting stream table, and a recirculating water pump controlled by a digital flow meter.
-The experiments were run as generic Froude-scaled models with an initial bed slope of 2 percent and a length scale ratio of 1:25, based on field measurements from steep gravel-bed rivers in Alberta, Canada.
-The bulk material ranged from 0.25 to 8 mm (D{max}), with a D50 of 1.6 mm and D84 of 3.2 mm (see MacKenzie and Eaton, 2017), and the grain size distribution (GSD) is included in Figure 6.
+To demonstrate the TRC approach, we required a large set of DEMs and associated hydraulic data for validation and ideally straight channels where in-channel features represent the dominant source of drag.
+We conducted a set of experiments using the Adjustable-Boundary Experimental System (A-BES) at the University of British Columbia (Fig. 2).
+The A-BES comprises a 1.75 m wide by 12.2 m long tilting stream table and a recirculating water pump controlled by a digital flow meter.
+The experiments were run as generic Froude-scaled models with an initial bed slope of 2 % and a length scale ratio of 1:25, based on field measurements Fishtrap Creek in British Columbia, Canada.
+The bulk material ranged from 0.25 to 8 mm ($D{\rm max}$), with a D{50} of 1.6 mm and D{84} of 3.2 mm (see MacKenzie and Eaton, 2017), and 45 the grain size distribution (GSD) is included in Fig. 6.